 Anouschka is an international recording artist and singer songwriter.
-She has put her name on the map with five CDs/EPs, international performances, worldwide airplay, #1 chart positions, and honors in the most competative songwriting contests - Song of the Year, Billboard World Song, International Acoustic Music Awards, and John Lennon Songwriting Awards.
+She has put her name on the map with five CDs/EPs, international performances, worldwide airplay, #1 chart positions, and honors in the most competative songwriting contests - Billboard World Song, International Acoustic Music Awards, and John Lennon Songwriting Awards.

 Master of Versatility

 In an industry inundated with manufactured artists where artists sound increasingly the same, Anouschka is a refreshing breeze with her "uninimitable stamp" (Jon Aldridge, hit songwriter) and craftsmanship.
 Numerous critics attest to her unique voice and creativity .
 Home of Rock, Germany calls her "a master of versatility" and compares her to Norah Jones, Shania Twain and Joan Osbourne.
 Swedish music critic Rune Häger says she "fills every song with intrigue...whether in jazz, blues or rock."
-The IAMA Board call her "An artist to watch out for".
+The IAMA (INnernational Acoustic Music Awards) Board says she's "An artist to watch out for".